montequercus/MBT-sim/MM1_example/MM1 queue example.md

 Some public AltWalker examples use generator options like `random(vertex_coverage(100))` and `random(edge_coverage(100))`.
 Those would make paths were 100% of the vertices or edges in the model are covered.
 However, in this example, 100% coverage cannot be guaranteed.
 Guards prevent the

 # Progress
 The test script currently checks the dynamic behaviour of the simulation model.
-After running for some time, bugs and/or failed tests will be encountered.
-This has to be fixed.

-The test script has to be extended to consider the steady-state behaviour of the M/M/1 queue as well.
+The steady-state behaviour is tested after the simulation run finishes, in the function `tearDownModel()`.
+Statistics are calculated for the results, and a student t test is done with the analytical solution.
+This test will likely fail (the main is not within the confidence interval), because:
+1. The simulation time may be too low to reach a steady-state solution.
+2. Even for high simulation time, the Salabim model will output a slightly lower mean than the analytical solution.

+*To do:* Change to SUT to versions of the simulation model that have some fault built in.
+See how the test can be used to detect these faults.

 # Description
 ## Abstract model